 - Wear a face covering when you are in the same room as others at home.

 - Check and track your symptoms if you have them.
 If your symptoms get worse, get medical help right away.

 Household members or someone who may have been exposed to COVID-19 should quarantine at home to prevent the spread outside the house.

 - Get tested.
-If you spent 15 minutes or more within 6 feet of someone with COVID-19, you should get tested.
+If you were within 6 feet for at least 15 minutes within a 24 hour period during the infectious period of someone with COVID-19, you should get tested.

-- Stay home for at least 14 days after the last close contact (15 minutes or more within 6 feet) of someone with COVID-19.
+- Stay home for at least 14 days after the last close contact (within 6 feet for at least 15 minutes within a 24 hour period during the infectious period) of someone with COVID-19.

 - Only go out for necessary errands like getting food, medicine, or other essentials.